QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 Regardless of your choices on this screen, you will always be able to install these and other [templates](/doc/templates/) later.
 If you're short on disk space, you may wish to deselect these options.

 By default, Qubes OS comes preinstalled with the lightweight Xfce4 desktop environment.
-Other desktop environments will be available to you after the installation is completed, though they may not be officially supported (see [Advanced Topics](/doc/#advanced-topics)).
+Other desktop environments will be available to you after the installation is completed, though they may not be officially supported (see [advanced topics](/doc/#advanced-topics)).

 Press **Done** to go back to the installation summary screen.